solid-contrib/specification-tests/README.md

 * `webIds` - An object containing the webIds of the 2 users.
 These are needed when setting up ACLs (e.g., `webIds.alice`).

 ## Helper Functions
-### Setting up test containers

-#### `createTestContainer()`
-Create a SolidContainer object referencing a unique sub-container of the `rootTestContainer`.
-  This container will not be created until a resource is created inside it.

-#### `createTestContainerImmediate()`
-Create a SolidContainer object referencing a unique sub-container of the `rootTestContainer`, but ensure that it is actually created at this point.

 ### Parsing Functions
 ##### WAC-Allow header